Peninsula Medical School

 • Choose whether to substitute the research-based dissertation project with a professional or quality improvement project that is directly relevant to the service area in which you work.

-• APEL (Accreditation of Prior Experiential Learning) is available as an option.
+• Select APEL (Accreditation of Prior Experiential Learning) as an option for this programme.
 For example, if you have completed the Plymouth/Bristol Professional and Generic Skills programme, you may use this in place of the Leadership in healthcare: theory into practice module.

 • A 20 credit module equates to 200 hours of study (including guided and independent study and assessments).
 The time commitment for each 20 credit module is expected to be around 8 to 12 hours per week.
 This is an indicative figure and may vary.